Division of Architecture

 A part time experience

 Students may pursue the B.Arch degree as a part time student with classes that meet on a non-traditional schedule.
 For most architecture interns, quitting a full-time position, becoming a full-time student, and relocating to a college town is not impossible.
-Therefore, the FAMU SOA offers a unique professional development alternative for architecture interns.
+Therefore, the FAMU School of Architecture and Engineering Technology offers a unique professional development alternative for architecture interns.
 Started in fall 2002, the opportunity leverages the maturity of older students with the communication potential of contemporary technology to provide the B.Arch classes on a non-traditional schedule.

 For applicants that completed a four year degree more than five years ago, it is often difficult to produce a portfolio that includes academic experiences.
 Therefore, it is recommended that older applicants clarify their potential with;